imc552/ASPNET-Week-3/README.md

 Moved DuplicateService to the Products folder because it is closely related to the product controller

-I wanted to move the Product Views into the Features folder but ran into errors with the model
+I wanted to move the Product Views into the Features folder but ran into errors with the model that I have no idea on how to fix.